 The real beauty of routines lies in the way you can customize them to suit your own needs and schedule.
-In this guide, we’ll show you how to start building your own shortcuts for Alexa, Google Assistant, and Siri.
+In this guide, we’ll show you how to start building your own shortcuts for Alexa, the Google Assistant, and Siri.

 Now you can enjoy playing with your routine in the real world.
-If it doesn’t work the way you’d like, you can edit or delete it from your phone—you’ll find this option in the Routines entry of the Alexa app’s menu.
+If it doesn’t work the way you’d like, you can edit or delete it from your phone—you’ll find this option in the Your Routines entry of the Alexa app’s menu.
 The more you toy around with these shortcuts, the more you’ll appreciate all the different ways they can make your life easier.
-Or just have fun—have “Alexa, let’s party” dim the lights and launch a playlist of your favorite dance music.
+Or just have fun—have “Alexa, let’s party” dim the lights, and launch a playlist of your favorite dance music.

 Launch Shortcuts to start building your own custom Siri commands.
 For a fast start, tap Gallery to view some samples.
 These include running a playlist, sharing your location in a message, setting a reminder for when you get to work, browsing the top news stories and more.
 To check out one of our favorites, search the gallery for the Image of the Day shortcut, which takes the current picture from NASA’s daily image feed, displays it on screen, and gives you the option of saving or sharing it.

 That might sound a bit vague, but that’s because the Shortcuts app is so versatile that you can use it in many different ways.
 Your best bet for understanding how it works is to dive in and start playing around—you’ll soon get the hang of it.
-In a pinch, go to the main Shortcuts screen and tap Help to request assistance from the app itself.

 Say you want your shortcut to bring up the directions to a specific location, like your home or office.
-First, you need to grab the Street Address action, which actually defines the address itself.
+First, you’ll need to grab the Street Address action, which actually defines the address itself.
 Then, add the Show Directions action underneath.
 This launches either Apple Maps or Google Maps, with directions to the address you’ve specified.

 That’s a simple option, but you get the idea.
 To make it more complex, you could also add a Get Travel Time action that would follow Street Address.
 Then add that information (the travel time) to a Send Message action—this lets a loved one know how long your commute will last.
 When you tap the message template, Travel Time appears as a variable you can add to the text.